asim/emque/README.md

 # MQ

-MQ is a simple in-memory message broker which supports http2.
+MQ is a simple in-memory message broker

 It is used mainly for testing.
 Purely a toy project.